Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Texas Rangers play on Tuesday at 7:07 PM ET.
-George Springer and Marcus Semien have been on a tear in recent games for their respective teams.
+George Springer and the Toronto Blue Jays will meet Corey Seager and the Texas Rangers on Wednesday at Rogers Centre, at 7:07 PM ET.

-The Rangers have been listed as -110 moneyline underdogs in this matchup against the favorite Blue Jays (-110).
-The over/under is 8 runs for this matchup (with -120 odds to hit the over and +100 odds on the under).
+The favored Blue Jays have -125 moneyline odds against the underdog Rangers, who are listed at +105.
+The over/under is 8.5 runs for this game (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.